 In handling your case, we will explore all of the possible defenses that may be appropriate.
 For example, depending on the circumstances giving rise to the charge, we may be able to argue that you were acting in self-defense or that your actions were a result of a provocation.
 Whether or not a specific defense may be applicable in your case will only become clear after we thoroughly investigate what happened in the incident in question.Contact a Violent Crime Lawyer in the San Diego Area

 If you have been charged with a violent crime, you need to speak to an experienced criminal defense lawyer as soon as possible.
 At the Law Offices of Roseline D. Feral, we have a thorough understanding of the various tactics that may be used to defeat or undermine charges, and we can explore the full scope of your options with you.
 San Diego violent crime attorney Roseline D. Feral also represents people in Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, and Vista, among other Southern California cities.
-You can contact us online or call our office at 619-232-1010 to set up a free appointment, or you can reach Attorney Feral directly at 619-301-1191.
+You can contact us online or call our office at 619-232-1010 to set up an appointment, or you can reach Attorney Feral directly at 619-301-1191.
 We can also help people who need a theft attorney or assistance in fighting charges of drug crimes, DUI, sex offenses, or white collar crimes.